c2lang/c2compiler/README.md

 - Idea: dont save pointers, but save offsets into global Pool.
     OLD: 43798 allocs (avg 26 bytes), 73 blocks (16384), total 1155 Kb
         takes between 3470 - 3580 usec
+    ISSUE: cannot do getLHS2() { return &lhs; } -> need indirection.
+Would have to return ExprIdx with u32* inside, then the whole type system is usefull
     NEW: ??
     -> Pool could be resized then
     -> if size is an issue, we could use offset*4.
 (QualType would have to be 8 bytes then